 Two years is not a long time, especially when you’re dealing with injuries or emotional trauma.
 A Las Vegas personal injury lawyer with experience pursuing negligent security claims can help you file within the given timeframe.

-If you or a loved one have been the victim of criminal activity due to the negligence of security, contact De Castroverde Accident & Injury Lawyers today.
-Our Las Vegas personal injury attorneys have years of experience in assisting our clients with their personal injury claims after dangerous criminal encounters that could’ve been prevented.
+If you or a loved one have been the victim of criminal activity due to security negligence, contact De Castroverde Accident & Injury Lawyers today.
+Our Las Vegas personal injury attorneys have years of experience assisting our clients with their personal injury claims after dangerous criminal encounters that could’ve been prevented.

 As the victim of a criminal attack, you are entitled to bring a claim for damages against the security put in place to protect against such crimes.
 Contact our Las Vegas office today for your initial free consultation.

 In addition to negligent security, De Castroverde Accident & Injury Lawyers have expertise across a variety of personal injury cases, including: